Real Madrid overpower Oviedo 3-0 in La Liga as Mbappe scores twice

 Elsewhere, Villarreal hammered Girona 5-0 at home as new signing Tajon Buchanan netted a hat-trick to open his La Liga account.

-A second-consecutive defeat to start the season leaves Girona, who played Champions League football last season, bottom of the table with seven goals conceded and zero scored.
+A second consecutive defeat to start the season leaves Girona, who played Champions League football last season, bottom of the table, with seven goals conceded and zero scored.

-Real Sociedad fought back from being 2-0 down at half-time in the Basque country to earn a point against Espanyol.
+Real Sociedad fought back from being 2-0 down at half-time in the Basque Country to earn a point against Espanyol.

 Pere Milla and Javi Puado gave the Catalans the lead, before Ander Barrenetxea and Orri Oskarsson hit back for Sociedad in eight second-half minutes.

-Meanwhile, Ante Budimir’s ninth-minute goal gave Osasuna a 1-0 win over 10-man Valencia.
+Meanwhile, Ante Budimir’s ninth-minute goal gave Osasuna a 1-0 win over the 10-man Valencia.